gada1982/CarND-Advanced-Lane-Lines/README.md

 - Convert image to HLS color space
 - Get the L-Channel of the image
-- Calculate Sobel Gradients in x- and y direction
+- Calculate Sobel Gradients in x- and y-direction
 - Define both gradients to own maks for the L-Channel
 - Get the S-Channel of the image
-- Calculate Sobel Gradients in x- and y direction
+- Calculate Sobel Gradients in x- and y-direction
 - Define both gradients to own maks for the S-Channel
 - Combine the masks for L- and S-Channel